lockfale/Malicious_Containers_Workshop/Lab Setup.md

 **Note:** by default it’ll pull an old version of Kubernetes so image argument is added to specify newer version of kubernetes

-`kubectl version`
+**Note:** kubectl will be one major version ahead of our Kubernetes install but that shouldn't effect our labs `kubectl version`

 `docker ps`